 Technically, yes.
 A fire suppression system is any product that is designed to stop a fire from spreading and limit the damage it may cause.
 This means a fire extinguisher and fire sprinkler system could be considered types of fire suppression systems.
-Typically, when referring to “fire suppression systems” Keystone Fire Protection Co. is describing chemical or agent based systems like a Clean Agent Fire Suppression System, a Carbon Dioxide CO2 Suppression System, Restaurant Fire Suppression Systems, Industrial Fire Protection Systems, and Small Space Protection Systems.
+Typically, when referring to “fire suppression systems” Keystone Fire and Security is describing chemical or agent based systems like a Clean Agent Fire Suppression System, a Carbon Dioxide CO2 Suppression System, Restaurant Fire Suppression Systems, Industrial Fire Protection Systems, and Small Space Protection Systems.
 You can learn more about each of these systems by clicking the associated link.

 What is the difference between fire protection & fire suppression?

 Fire protection is both an industry as well as all its components; it includes fire alarm and detection systems, fire suppression systems, fire sprinkler systems, and fire extinguishers.
 Fire suppression is a subcategory of fire protection.
 By definition, these terms could be used interchangeably, but those in the industry refer to it as fire protection and reserve “fire suppression” for describing a type of system.

 What type of gas is used in a fire suppression system?